agarret7/vimwiki/ThesisOutline.md

 # Scene Graphs as Scene Representations

-* Go over core abstraction of the scene graph type.
+* Why do we need scene graph representations?
+* Objects and geometric relationships
+*

 # Modeling
 * Scene graph prior